 According to the World Bank, Norway is one of the most flourished countries with the fourth-highest per capita income in the world.
 Its primary income is from the oil and gas industries, as it is the fifth-largest oil exporter in the world.
 It likewise has a few other common assets, for example, fish and minerals.

 The food culture of this country heavily depends on seafood.
 In any case, the brown cheese that is meagerly cut with a cheese plane is the most normal Norwegian food eaten with bread.

 In addition to the natural attractions, this picturesque land is also well known for its vibrant cultural life.
-Norwegian urban communities are cosmopolitan and loaded with Scandinavian architecture and most visited museums are showing the exceptional workmanship and ancient rarities of Norway’s conventions and culture.
+Norwegian urban communities are cosmopolitan and loaded with Scandinavian architecture and most visited museums show the exceptional workmanship and ancient rarities of Norway’s conventions and culture.

-Despite the fact that Norway is a multi-ethnic nation, the greater part of the populace comprises of Norwegians who follow Lutheran religion.
+Despite the fact that Norway is a multi-ethnic nation, the greater part of the populace comprises Norwegians who follow the Lutheran religion.

 Norway is not only the world’s most successful nation; it is also the hottest tourist destination attracting millions of people every year.
 Norway is well known for its amazing and varied landscapes, from the city life of Oslo to snow-covered mountains to breathtaking fjords to lakes, it has no shortage of stunning locations.
 Other than that, Norway is likewise known for fishing, climbing, and skiing.

 So don’t wait!
 Visit this nature’s paradise if you want to have an experience of your lifetime.

 Are you looking for more practical information about Norway?
 Make sure to check these posts as well: